List of The Big Bang Theory franchise characters: George Cooper Sr.

-George Cooper Sr. (portrayed by Lance Barber; main: Young Sheldon; guest The Big Bang Theory season 11 and Georgie & Mandy's First Marriage season 1) was the husband of Mary Cooper and father of Georgie, Sheldon, and Missy.
+George Cooper Sr. (portrayed by Lance Barber; main: Young Sheldon; guest: The Big Bang Theory season 12 and Georgie & Mandy's First Marriage seasons 1,2) was the husband of Mary Cooper and father of Georgie, Sheldon, and Missy.
 He was the high school football coach for Medford High.
 In The Big Bang Theory, it is established that he died when Sheldon and Missy were fourteen years old due to an off-screen heart attack.

 Barber previously portrayed Jimmy Speckerman in one episode of The Big Bang Theory (guest: season 5).